brimoran/Digital-Ocean-set-up/README.md

 then had to add

-install.packages("mapproj")
+``install.packages("mapproj")``

-... which was the issue all along...
+... which was the issue all along... but at least R is now on version 4.

 # R studio